zar-moethu/actuarial-reserving-insurance-Excel/README.md

 ⚠️ **Disclaimer**

-This analysis and dataset are intended for educational and demonstration purposes only not for business or  operational or financial reporting use.
+This analysis and dataset are intended for educational and demonstration purposes only but not for business, operational or financial reporting use.